USF-CS326-S23/USF-CS326-S23.github.io/assignments/project02.md

     8  history
     9  history
 $ !ec
-echo bye
 bye
 $ mkdir foo
 $ cd foo
 $ cd ..
 $ history
-    4  echo foo
     5  history
     6  echo bye
     7  history
     8  history
     9  history
+   10  echo bye
-   10  mkdir foo
+   11  mkdir foo
-   11  cd foo
+   12  cd foo
-   12  cd ..
+   13  cd ..
-   13  history
+   14  history
+$ !4
+-sh: !4: event not found
+$ !baz
+-sh: !baz: event not found
 $
 ```

 ### Implementation

 For your implementation you should use the linked list implementation to save the history.
 You should only store the 10 most recent commands.
+You can add your code directly to ```user/sh.c```, but keep your code together in one location.